CakeOfPain/makeme/README.md

 ### uninstall

-- `makeme uninstall osx` for uninstalling on your Apple computer
+- `./makeme uninstall darwin` for uninstalling on your Apple computer
-- `makeme uninstall linux` for uninstalling on your Linux computer
+- `./makeme uninstall linux` for uninstalling on your Linux computer
-- `makeme uninstall windows` for uninstalling on your Windows computer
+- `./makeme uninstall windows` for uninstalling on your Windows computer

-#### OSX
+#### Darwin

 ```shell
 sed -i '' 's#export PATH='"$(pwd)"':$PATH##g' ~/.zshrc